-Most organizations need a multipronged backup and recovery strategy.
+Use a multipronged backup and recovery strategy.
 This should include data center storage snapshots and replication, database storage, tape or disk backups, and end-user storage -- often cloud-based.
-Look for enterprise-class tools that can accommodate granular backup and recovery metrics and reporting.
+Look for enterprise-class tools that accommodate granular backup and recovery metrics and reporting.

 3. Poor network segmentation and monitoring